aio-libs/aiohttp/docs/client_websockets.rst

 :mod:`aiohttp` works with client websockets out-of-the-box.

-You have to use :func:`aiohttp.ws_connect()` function for client websocket connection.
-It accepts *url* as a first parameter and returns :class:`ClientWebSocketResponse`, with that object you can communicate with websocket server using response's methods:
+You have to use the :func:`aiohttp.ws_connect()` function for client websocket connection.
+It accepts a *url* as a first parameter and returns :class:`ClientWebSocketResponse`, with that object you can communicate with websocket server using response's methods: